GIScience/naturalness-utility/README.md

 ## Run
-- Set project root as working directory: `export PYTHONPATH="datafusion:$PYTHONPATH"`
+- Set project root as working directory: `export PYTHONPATH="naturalness:$PYTHONPATH"`
 - Setup your credentials in `.env`
 - Query the maximum NDVI as imagery its zonal statistics for a default AOI and time span: `python app/api.py`